RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 - "gitian": issue/MR that touches on the gitian build system, or requires a gitian build as part of its test plan

 - "bounty": issue/MR has an associated open or in-progress bounty.
 NOTE: The label should be removed once a bounty is awarded.

+- "engineering-change-proposal": issue is a proposal for an engineering change to the BCHN software or infrastructure

+- "bitcoin-tx": issue/MR is classified as relating to bitcoin-tx tool

+- "SECURITY": issue/MR is considered security relevant

 ### Historical labels considered to be deprecated until further notice